idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 .. note:: Scope

-    Any names which are visible in the outer scope are also visible in the ``where`` clause (unless they have been redefined, such as ``xs`` here).
-A name which appears in the type will be in scope in the ``where`` clause.
+    Any names that are visible in the outer scope are also visible in the ``where`` clause (unless they have been redefined, such as ``xs`` here).
+A name that appears in the type will be in scope in the ``where`` clause.

 As well as functions, ``where`` blocks can include local data